Biology Special Opportunities

 The Biology Department is housed in Johnstone Science Center (JSC).
 Teaching and student-faculty research in JSC is supported by modern facilities and equipment such as: phase-contrast, fluorescence and electron microscopes; computer-assisted physiographs; facilities for housing and conducting surgery on animals; ultracold freezers; a Biotechnology Center with equipment for eletrophoresis, genetic engineering, cloning, and immunology; the Corning tissue culture room; a greenhouse; an herbarium; and field equipment for ecological studies of plants and animals.
 Hartwick students have complete access to all of this equipment as they develop research their skills.
 This gives our students a distinct advantage in graduate school, professional school, or industry.

-In addition to its facilities on the main campus, the biology department also makes extensive use of Pine Lake Environmental Campus and the adjacent 2,400 acre Robert V. Riddell State Park, about 8 miles from the main campus.
+In addition to its facilities on the main campus, the biology department also makes extensive use of Hartwick’s Pine Lake Environmental Campus and the adjacent 2,400-acre Robert V. Riddell State Park, about 8 miles from the main campus.
 Biology research and classes are centered at the Robert R. Smith Field Laboratory, which houses a classroom and lab space equipped with computers, microscopes, analytical equipment, and storage space for field equipment.